LeifWhite/CIS-598-Final-Project/README.md

 4. Create bot account on online chess website to estimate Elo rating

-5. Have engine query more opening books
+5. DONE: Have engine query more opening books

 6. Give notion of move percentage completion